10 Things to Do at Ground Zero in New York City

 What does the 9/11 Museum look like on the inside?

-That the 9/11 Museum is located underneath the Memorial Plaza, within the remains of the original World Trade Center structure, was amazing to me.
-There is nothing that can prepare you for what you will see inside the 9/11 Museum after passing through the security arch as it stirs up so many emotions.
+That the 9/11 Museum sits underneath the Memorial Plaza, inside the remains of the original World Trade Center structure, is amazing.
+There is nothing that can prepare you for what you will see inside the 9/11 Museum.

 Practical information